These are the best Windows Ink laptops in 2022

 The Surface Go 3 is also the most portable device on this list.
 It’s just 8.3mm thin, and it weighs 1.2lbs, making it extremely easy to carry around.
 Of course, you have to add the keyboard and the Surface Pen, but even with those, it’ll weigh just 1.78lbs in total and the thickness goes up to 12.9mm.
 It’s the ideal device for mobility, as long as you don’t need high-end performance.

 As for ports, it’s somewhat limited, though that’s to be expected for a tablet, especially at this size.
 You get one USB Type-C port, one Surface Connect port, a microSD card reader, and a headphone jack.
 That means you’re very likely to need some kind of adapter to connect peripherals or a second screen, but again, that’s not uncommon with tablets.

 There’s something for everyone and every budget here, so you’re bound to find something you like.
-We chose the HP Spectre x360 14 for the top spot because it strikes the best balance of portability, great performance for everyday use, a stunning design, and the fact that it includes the pen in the box.
-However, if personal preference was the criteria, I would absolutely pick the Surface Laptop Studio out of this list.
+We chose the Lenovo Yoga 9i for the top spot because it strikes the best balance of portability, great performance for everyday use, a stunning design, and the fact that it includes the pen in the box.
+However, if personal preference was the criteria, I would absolutely pick the Asus ROG Flow X13 out of this list (so much so that I actually did buy one).
 It’s an awesome form factor and a powerful PC that can handle more demanding tasks like video editing and gaming much better.